 7. Monitor How Much Your Payroll Amounts To

-Once you start paying out more than $5,000 weekly, you should consider other ways to pay your employees their paychecks.
-You’ll be placing yourself at risk carrying that amount of cash around and are likely to be stolen from or lose the money.
+Once you start paying out more than $5,000 weekly, you should consider other ways to pay your employees.
+You’ll be placing yourself at greater risk of theft or loss by carrying that amount of cash around.

 Also, avoid making repeated withdrawals of more than $10,000 in cash at one time.
 The bank is required by law to report cash withdrawals of those amounts to the IRS.
 This will raise red flags, and you’ll likely face an audit after a few reports, even if your payroll process is legit.